UO-CS461/tiny_vm/README.md

 ###  Huh?
 What did we just do?

-Here's a little explanation of how CMake and Make build the tiny vm.
+Here's a little explanation of how _CMake_ and _make_ build the tiny vm.

-_CMake_ and _make_ are tools for building software in a Unix environment.
+_CMake_ and _make_ are tools for building software in a Unix or Unix-like environment.
 _Make_ is the grandparent of all such tools.  _make_ reads a script called a _Makefile_ which describes dependencies among program artifacts  (source files, .o files, executables, etc).
 It constructs